Home » Office 365 » Your Guide to Migrate Shared Mailbox to Office 365 Effectively!

 xyz-test UserMailbox

-Limitations of Using PowerShell to Convert Shared Mailbox to Office 365 User Mailbox
+Limitations to Migrate Shared Mailbox to Office 365 Via PowerShell –

-Here are some of the noteworthy limitations that you can encounter:
+Here are some of the noteworthy limitations that you can encounter with PowerShell:

 1. Overall Complexity of the Process – It becomes technical and complex when the PowerShell is involved.
-While dealing with this process, requires the admin to be technically sound to incorporate the PowerShell script into Exchange Online.
-Mistype or incorrect PowerShell scripts can result in data loss or other issues.
-Which can not be undone later.
+While dealing with this Office 365 Tenant to Tenant migration process, requires the admin to be technically sound to incorporate the PowerShell script into Exchange Online.
+Mistype or incorrect PowerShell scripts can result in data loss or other issues, which can not be undone later.

 4. Only Conversion not Migration – Using this method, only administrators can convert mailboxes to user mailboxes. which eliminates the possibility of the coexistence of shared mailboxes.
 When a shared mailbox is converted to a user mailbox, that shared mailbox no longer exists.